HewlettPackard/foedus_code/foedus-core/README.markdown

 pthread is a fundamental library to execute multi-threaded programs.
 Note that you have to link to libpthread.so even if you use C++11.
 C++11 threading merely invokes libpthread, so you need to link to libpthread.so.
-Otherwise, libstdc will thrown an error at *runtime* (ouch!) when our engine invokes it.
+Otherwise, libstdc will throw an error at *runtime* (ouch!) when our engine invokes it.
 Run the following:

     sudo yum install glibc glibc-devel    # RedHat/Fedora